 - Sulfur hexafluoride (SF6)

-These gases have a strong absorption capacity of heat energy in the infrared region of the spectrum.
+These gases have a strong capacity to absorb heat energy in the infrared region of the spectrum.

-The Kyoto Protocol is an international agreement that seeks to globally limit greenhouse gas emissions.
-The protocol arises from international concern about global warming that could increase the uncontrolled emissions of these gases.
+The Kyoto Protocol is an international agreement that attempts to globally limit greenhouse gas emissions.
+The protocol arises from the international concern about global warming that could increase the uncontrolled emissions of these gases.

-The agreements that were implemented in the Kyoto Protocol in 1997 were:
+The agreements that were carried out in the Kyoto Protocol in 1997 were:

-- Signed industrialized countries commit to reducing greenhouse gas emissions by 5% in the period 2008 to 2012 compared to 1990.
+- The signatory industrialized countries undertake to reduce greenhouse gas emissions by 5% in the period from 2008 to 2012 with respect to 1990.

-- Long-term negotiation, states that the temperature increase must be below two degrees with respect to pre-industrial levels.
-This goal will be revised because it does not exceed 1.5 degrees.
+- The long-term negotiation establishes that the increase in temperature must be below two degrees with respect to pre-industrial levels.
+This objective will be revised because it does not exceed 1.5 degrees.

-- The aid will be channeled through a 24-member fund and 12 of which will come from rich countries and others.
+- The aid will be channeled through a fund with 24 members and in which 12 will come from rich countries and others.